Page content

 - Assessment encourages academic integrity

-The guidance document also contains reflective questions that could contribute/help in assessment audit and redesign.
+The guidance document also contains reflective questions that contribute to assessment audit and redesign.

-Assessment should be student-centred, inclusive and aligned to the learning outcomes and teaching and learning activities.
+Assessment should be student-centred, inclusive*, aligned to the learning outcomes and teaching and learning activities.
 This will increase the likelihood of students experiencing success.
-Student-centredness according to Race and Pickford, (2007), implies a design that begins with the needs of the students in mind instead of the subject.
+Student-centredness implies a design that begins with the needs of the students in mind instead of the subject, (Race and Pickford, (2007).
+Inclusive assessment provides opportunities for

 - assessment for learning, (AFL)